 Students should check the D&D website to confirm if the UC Davis Medical Center internship is open for applications.
-If positions remain after the first round procedure above, the following procedure will apply.
+If positions remain after the first-round and interim procedures above, the following procedures will apply.

 - A prior application already on file in DICAS may be used.
 Please contact DICAS to submit the application to UC Davis Medical Center.
 DICAS may charge a fee for this service.

-- Applicants who applied to the UC Davis Medical Center internship by the February 15 deadline should not reapply.
+- Applicants who applied to the UC Davis Medical Center internship by the February 15 deadline should not reapply (see interim procedures above).

-- The UC Davis Medical Center supplemental application must be sent to the DI Director via email by noon on the Friday after Match Day (April 8, 2022).
+- The UC Davis Medical Center supplemental application must be sent to the DI Director via email by no later than 12 noon (CST) on April 12, 2024.

-- A check for the $50 application fee payable to UC Regents must be mailed with a postmark date on or before the Friday after Match Day (April 8, 2022) to:
+- A check for the $50 UCDMC DI Program application fee payable to UC Regents must be mailed with a postmark date on or before April 12, 2024, to the below address:

 Dietetic Internship Director